pascalr/admin/docs/grant_application.md

 ## 4) What are you going to do to get there?
 (A description of what you actually plan to do during the year)

 There is still a lot that needs to be done.
 On the product side, I need to keep working on the recipe website, the cupboard, a robotic simulation and the actual robot.
-On the business side, I need to incorporate the company and grow the company.
+On the business side, I need to incorporate and grow the company.

 I am working on a recipe website to host the user's recipes.
 I am slowly building a libray of recipes for marketing and in order to have a list to give users who buy the machine.
 I want to use the website as a way to attract customers.
 You see a recipe and it tells you how much time you would save if you bought our machine.
 The website could also be product of his own and a way to generate revenue.

 The cupboard is well developped.
 I would like to start selling some.
 It can be used well without the robotic arm inside.
 The customer will be able to purchase and install the robotic arm latter.
 I don't think this will be a big part of revenue because it is bulky and hard to ship.
 The design is open and I encourage people to make their own.
 I want to make a detailed webpage and a video that teach people how.

 A robotic simulation is required in order to develop the robotic arm.
 The simulation helps to determine what is actually feasible.
 The product will live in a home kitchen so it has strict requirements.
 It must be compact, quiet, safe, pretty and functional.
 Once we know what can be done, the simulation is very helpful to help achieve it.
 For example, it helps to visualize the inventory from the robots perspective and it helps with motion planning.
 The simulation is already well developped, so there is not a lot of work required for this specifically.
-But it goes hand and hand with programming.

 The actual robot is where there is the most work left to be done.
 The current robotic arm is still a prototype.